advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 # **OverReact**
 ![header](https://github.com/advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/blob/dev3/Screenshots/header.jpg)

-OverReact is an Airline Reservation System through which users can reserve and pay for flights in order to travel to various countries and cities.
+OverReact is an Airline Reservation System through which users can reserve and pay for flights in order to travel to various countries and cities. :earth_americas: :airplane:

 # Motivation
 The purpose of this project is to learn how to work as a team on a large-scale MERN Stack project and meet specific Functional and Non-Functional Requirements.
 Learn how to deal with various APIs and write code in a consistent style.